+1. Impairment of loans and advances under IFRS 9

+Key audit matter

+The Group exercises significant judgment using subjective assumptions over both when and how much to record as loan impairment, and estimation of the amount of the Expected Credit Losses ("ECL") for loans and advances.

+Loans and advances form a major portion of the Group's assets, and due to the significance of the judgments used in classifying loans and advances into various stages stipulated in IFRS 9 and determining related ECL requirements, this audit area is considered a key audit risk.

+As at 31 December 2023, the Group's gross loans and advances amounted to US\$ 13,963.5 million and the related impairment provisions amounted to US\$ 338.9 million, comprising of US\$ 159.5 million of provision against Stage 1 and 2 exposures and US\$ 179.4 million against exposures classified under Stage 3.

+The accounting policies relating to estimating ECL are presented in the accounting policies, and the associated credit risk disclosure is presented in Note 31 to the consolidated financial statements.

-1. Impairment of loans and advances under IFRS 9 Key audit matter How the key audit matter was addressed in the audit The Group exercises significant judgment using subjective assumptions over both when and how much to record as loan impairment, and estimation of the amount of the Expected Credit Losses ("ECL") for loans and advances.
-We gained an understanding of the Group's key credit processes comprising granting, booking, monitoring and provisioning, including an understanding of the design and operating effectiveness of relevant controls over the ECL model, including model build and approval, ongoing monitoring/validation, model governance and mathematical accuracy.
-Loans and advances form a major portion of the Group's assets, and due to the significance of the judgments used in classifying loans and advances into various stages stipulated in LEPS 0 and determining We read the Group's IFRS 9 based impairment provisioning policy and compared it with the requirements of IFRS 9 as well as relevant regulatory guidelines and pronouncements.
-We assessed the soundness of the Group's stipulated in IFRS 9 and determining related ECL requirements, this audit area is considered a key audit risk. loan grading processes. area is considered a key addit fisk.
-Stage 1 and Stage 2 Provisions: As at 31 December 2022, the Group's gross loans and advances amounted to US\$ 11,764.3 million and the related impairment provisions amounted to US\$ 266.7 million, comprising of US\$ 149.2 • For ECL against exposures classified as Stage 1 and Stage 2, we obtained an understanding of the Group's provisioning methodology, the underlying assumptions and the sufficiency of the data used by management. million of provision against Stage 1 and 2 exposures and US\$ 117.5 million against exposures classified under Stage 3.
-We obtained an understanding of the Group's internal rating model for loans and advances.
-We have read the annual external validation report on the internal rating model to assess the appropriateness of the rating model.
-The accounting policies relating to estimating ECL are presented in the accounting policies, and the associated credit risk disclosure is presented in Note 30 to the consolidated financial statements.
-We checked the appropriateness of the Group's determination of significant increase in credit risk and the resultant basis for classification of exposures into various stages.
-For forward looking assumptions used by the Group in its ECL calculations, we held discussions with management and corroborated the assumptions using publicly available information.
+How the key audit matter was addressed in the audit

+- We gained an understanding of the Group's key credit processes comprising granting, booking, monitoring and provisioning, including an understanding of the design and operating effectiveness of relevant controls over the ECL model, including model build and approval, ongoing monitoring/validation, model governance and mathematical accuracy. - We read the Group's IFRS 9 based impairment provisioning policy and compared it with the requirements of IFRS 9 as well as relevant regulatory guidelines and pronouncements. - We assessed the soundness of the Group's loan grading processes.

+Stage 1 and Stage 2 Provisions:

+- For ECL against exposures classified as Stage 1 and Stage 2, we obtained an understanding of the Group's provisioning methodology, the underlying assumptions and the sufficiency of the data used by management. - We obtained an understanding of the Group's internal rating model for loans and advances.
+We have read the annual external validation report on the internal rating model to assess the appropriateness of the rating model. - We checked the appropriateness of the Group's determination of significant increase in credit risk and the resultant basis for classification of exposures into various stages. - For forward looking assumptions used by the Group in its ECL calculations, we held discussions with management and corroborated the assumptions using publicly available information.